from The Calavera

 *

 A few months passed.
 The day when Larisa gave birth arrived, and when she returned home from the hospital there were noisy, champagne-fuelled celebrations with Kirill’s friends.
 The moment came too to breastfeed her baby for the first time.
 That didn’t go as Larisa had imagined it: a quiet experience bringing her a sense of peace and tranquillity; no, it turned out very differently: with tears and a decision to give up on breastfeeding and feed her baby from a bottle instead.
 Things went more smoothly after that but only with the help of a breast pump.
 Larisa was unable to overcome her feelings of awkwardness about the baby feeding directly from her breast.
 After expressing milk for a couple of months, Larisa moved her baby onto a formula milk with the cheery name Cow & Gate.
 In all other respects, she felt like the ideal mother and was happy.
-She bought a whole set of baby grows with the SpaceX logo on them and a stuffed toy rocket, in which the little one, if truth be told, showed scarce interest.
+She bought a whole set of baby grows with the SpaceX logo on them and a stuffed toy rocket, in which the little one, if truth be told, showed scant interest.

 Larisa also started to feel more relaxed about leaving the flat.
 She limited herself to outings across the road to the gym, where she was able to drop Misha (they had named him after the wide-winged Taxiarch Archangel Michael) off at the crèche.
-Larisa loved swimming: slicing her way through the chlorinated blue water, she could forget that she was away from her home country.
+Larisa loved swimming: slicing her way through the chlorinated blue water she could forget that she was away from her home country.
 “Water—everywhere water; the most important thing is to be able to swim,” was the new rule that formed in her mind, similar to the aphorisms of her late father.

 “Michelin,” she whispered joyfully in her baby’s delicate little ear, amusing herself by playing with another variation on his name, “we’re going to make a British astronaut of you!
 Timothy Peake, watch out!
 It’s a long way to Mars.
 But to the Moon and back, to tidy up the rubbish tourists leave behind on their visits—that would be noble work.
 On behalf of the whole of humanity.
 Tidying up space—a twenty-first-century mission.